Essay Competition

 You can read the essays by clicking on the links above.

-We have also received a number of impressive essays from high school students, to whom we have awarded a certificate to commend them for their participation and work.
+We also received a number of impressive essays from high school students, to whom we awarded a certificate to commend them for their participation and work.